tonaljs/tonal/packages/README.md

 > Reinventing the wheel is bad for business, but it’s great for learning [*](http://philipwalton.com/articles/how-to-become-a-great-front-end-engineer)

-I want to learn about music theory and I want to express the conpcets I learn using functional programming style.
+I want to learn about music theory and I want to express the concepts I learn using functional programming style.

 Also, I want a complete library, where I can model some (for me) esoteric features like [interval classes](http://danigb.github.io/tonal/api/module-interval.html#.ic), pitch sets, dft to pitch class sets, and so on.